 Investing in Retirement

-- How will your investment strategy change at retirement?
-Will it continue to change as you age?
+- Will your investment strategy change as you age?

 - Are you confident in your own abilities to manage your money in retirement or should you seek a professional?
-Many times investors start off managing their own affairs but find that as they age they value having a trusted professional there as a sounding board or to help their families when they are gone.
+Many times investors start off managing their own affairs but find that as they age they value having a trusted professional there as a sounding board.

-- Have you considered how to protect your portfolio against inflation or other threats to your assets?
+- Have you considered how to protect your portfolio against inflation?

 You won’t need long-term disability insurance in retirement.
 That’s to protect your income while you’re working.
 You will still need homeowners’, auto and umbrella coverage.